 In This Article

-However, the intoxicating and delicate scent of this wild orange tree obviously stimulated the curiosity and creativity of perfumers.
-Thus the bitter orange flowers can produce neroli essence or orange blossom absolute.
-As for the leaves and branches they produce, after steam distillation, essence of petitgrain and Brouts water or even essence of orange leaves.
-All these raw materials are widely used in perfumery for their respective qualities.
+Perfumers were naturally drawn to the intoxicating and delicate scent of the wild orange tree.
+The bitter orange flowers can produce neroli essence or orange blossom absolute, while the leaves and branches, when steam distilled, yield petitgrain essential oil, Brouts water, or orange leaf essence.
+All these raw materials are widely employed in perfumery for their unique qualities.

-As for the masculine scents based on top notes of bigarade, they are particularly distinguished by their woody facets, like D'Arsène Lupine Dandy by Guerlain or the astonishing Eau d'Icare by Sisley.
+Men's fragrances featuring bigarade top notes often exhibit woody facets, as seen in D'Arsène Lupine Dandy by Guerlain or the remarkable Eau d'Icare by Sisley.

 Bitter orange trees offer a multitude of benefits, providing fresh and potent citrus notes, magnificent neroli essence, and petitgrain essential oil.
 Each of these scents can be transformed according to the desired blend, as demonstrated by the fruity and gourmand oriental L by Lolita Lempicka or the citrus leather Je suis un Homme.

 Fun Facts About Bitter Orange and its Essences

 - Bitter orange trees were likely introduced to Europe by Arab traders in the 10th or 11th century, making them relatively recent additions to Mediterranean flora.

 - Bitter orange fruits, inedible when raw due to their bitterness, can be used to make marmalades, syrups, and liqueurs like Curaçao, Triple Sec, and Grand Marnier.

 - Neroli, derived from the bitter orange tree's flowers, was named after Anna Maria de la Tremoille, Princess of Nerola, an Italian aristocrat who popularized the use of neroli oil as a perfume and bathwater scent in the late 17th century.